bmw-tech/dart_apitool/README.md

                                          If not specified the extracted API will be printed to the console.
     --no-merge-base-classes              Disables base class merging.
     --no-analyze-platform-constraints    Disables analysis of platform constraints.
+    --[no-]remove-example                Removes examples from the package to analyze.
+                                         (defaults to on)
 ```

 ### diff